tiefenthaler/uv-datascience-project-template/README.md

 See [Source Code API Reference](https://tiefenthaler.github.io/uv-datascience-project-template/api/fastapi_app/) for a comprehensive documentation.

 This file defines the FastAPI application and the endpoints.
+It uses `app.state` to manage the model's state (encoder, decoder, training status, and checkpoint path) instead of global variables.
+This provides a cleaner and more scalable pattern.
 It includes:

 1. Importing necessary libraries and modules.
-2. Defining global variables for the encoder, decoder, and model training status.
+2. Initializing `app.state` on application startup to manage model components.
 3. A `NumberFakeImages` class for input validation.
 4. A `train_litautoencoder` function to initialize and train the autoencoder.
 5. A `read_root` function to handle the root endpoint.
-6. A `train_model` function to handle the model training endpoint.
+6. A `train_model` function to handle the model training endpoint, which now updates `app.state`.
-7. An `embed` function to handle the embedding endpoint.
+7. An `embed` function to handle the embedding endpoint, which now retrieves the model and checkpoint path from `app.state`.
 8. The application entry point to run the FastAPI application.

 ### main